-Supporting Principle 1 : Behaving with Inte grity The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
+Supporting Principle 1 : Behaving with Inte egrity The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
 Codes of conduct Individual sign off with regard to compliance with code Induction for new members and staff on standard of behaviour expected Performance appraisals 9 Evidence - induction for new members and staff.
 Codes of conduct, PDA's.
-Action - To develop revised PDA documentation to enhance the process and to ensure they are carried out for all staff.
-2 Ensuring members take the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
+Action - To embed the revised PDA documentation to enhance the process and to ensure they are carried out for all staff.
+Ensuring members take the lead in establishing specific standard operating principles or values for the organisation and its staff and that they are communicated and understood.
 These should build on the Seven Principles of Public Life (the Nolan Principles) Communicating shared values with members, staff, the community and partners 9 Evidence - Blaby District Plan (2021-24) defines values and was revised in Jan 2021, PDA's and staff recruitment have linkages to values.
-Action - To develop revised PDA documentation to enhance the process and to ensure they are carried out for all staff.
+Action - To embed the revised PDA documentation to enhance the process and to ensure they are carried out for all staff.
+Action - To continue to reinforce the values detailed within the new Blaby District Plan: honesty, openness and treating people fairly.
 Leading by example and using these standard operating principles or values as a framework for decision making and other actions Decision making practices Declarations of interests made at meetings Conduct at meetings Shared values guide decision making Develop and maintain an effective standards committee 9 Evidence - Declarations of interest noted, standards committee.